NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 # Run experiments on multiple nodes

-(*this part is currently untested due to this week's Eagle extended outage*)

 There are some cases where the problem under consideration is highly complex and requires vast amounts of training data for the policy network to train in a reasonable amount of time.
 It could be then, that you will require more than one nodes to run your experiments.
 In this case, you need to write a batch script file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.

 ## Example: CartPole-v0

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
-However, it is a good example for giving you the heads up regarding RL on Eagle.
+However, it is a good example for giving you an experience on running RL experiments on Eagle.

-Running experiments on multiple nodes is more convenient when using a batch script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
-The results will be exported in an `*.out` file, you can access the file during training with the `tail -f` command.
-Otherwise, after training is over, you can open it using a standard text editor (e.g. `nano`).
+For multiple nodes it is more convenient to use a batch script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
+The results will be exported in an `slurm-<job_id>.out` file, which you can dynamically access during training using the `tail -f slurm-<job_id>.out` command.
+Otherwise, you can open it using a standard text editor (e.g. `nano`) after training is finished.
 This tutorial will give you the basic parts of the batch script file.
 You can find the complete script [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

 You begin by defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.